-Thanks for taking the time to read our reviews of the best safety razors that are currently available on the UK marketplace.
+Thanks for taking the time to read our reviews of the best double edge safety razors that are currently available on the UK marketplace.
 If you are considering entering the world of wet shaving, then you will be aware that using a safety razor is a great place to start for any beginner.

 The big question for many men considering trying one of these out, is which one to buy?
 There are plenty of choices on the market.
 While that is great for competition, it can make the buying decision pretty difficult.
 In this article we will try and simplify things.

 In essence there are really two main choices to be made, and that is really about how much you are prepared to pay.
 At the cheaper end you will pay anything between £10-20 for an entry level double edge safety razor.

 If you want something of higher quality from a recognised brand then you will have to pay £30-35.

 The cheaper safety razors do a good job and they also sell the most.
 That is because any beginner to safety razors will be naturally wary of forking out too much in case they don't like the experience.

 That is why they are willing to spend £10-20 and then determine if they like the wet shaving experience first, before spending a larger amount of money.

 We know from our experience that those who have tried and enjoyed that type of shaving will always upgrade from a cheaper razor like the Jagen David E01 to something like a Muhle or Merkur branded safety razor.